 And because I quit my job yesterday, I thought it would be fitting to re-read one of my favorite books, The Day the Crayons Quit.
 I instantly loved this book when I first read it, and I love it every single time I re-read it.
 The words are hand written, and each crayon has a different personality.

-\__/ __/ \__ \__/ / \ /\ /\ /\ /\ |==| |==| |==| |==| | | | | | | | | | | | | | | /\ | | | | | | | | |--| | | | | | | | | | | | | |AA| |AA| |AA| |AA| |AA| '--' '--' '--' '--' '--'
+\__/ __/ \__ \__/ / \ /\ /\ /\ /\ |==| |==| |==| |==| | | | | | | | | | | | | | | /\ | | | | | | | | |--| | | | | | | | | | | | | |AA| |AA| |AA| |AA| |AA| '--' '--' '--' '--' '--' Blue is stubby because he gets used a lot

 I think my favorite characters are the orange and yellow crayons.
 They both think they're the color of the sun, but I personally like to include both colors in my sun.